-As of December 31, 2023, revenues reached MCh\$471,267 showing an increase of 7.2% compared to the same period of 2022 (MCh\$439,952), mainly explained by an accounting effect due to the record in the first quarter of this year, under IFRS 16 criteria, of a leasing contract for a dedicated project commissioned (one-time effect, which will not be kept over time), macroeconomic effects and partially compensated by the reverse of the overestimated provision for lower revenues in 2020 and 2021 made in 2022 associated to the tariff review.
-For December 2023 Financial Statements, revenues are determined in accordance with Supreme Decree 7T published on February 16, 2023.
-In December 2022, revenues were also provisioned according to DS7T, but additionally an adjustment was made to the lower revenue provision made in 2020 and 2021 associated with the entry into force of the new transmission facilities valuation study 2020- 2023, that has been overestimated.
+As of March 31, 2024, revenues reached MCh\$131,161 showing an increase of 2.5% compared to the same period of 2023 (MCh\$128,002), mainly explained by macroeconomic effects and due to regulatory effect on assets not included in the 2020-2023 tariff process partially offset by an accounting effect due to the record in the first quarter of this year, under IFRS 16 criteria, of a leasing contract for a dedicated project commissioned (one-time effect, which will not be kept over time.
+For March 2024 Financial Statements, revenues are determined in accordance with Supreme Decree 7T published on February 16, 2023.

-As of December 31, 2023, Transelec obtained an EBITDA1 of MCh\$376,198, a 2.0% higher than the one obtained in the same period of 2022 (MCh\$368,765), mainly due to the increase in revenues mentioned above, with an EBITDA Margin of 79.8%.
-The EBITDA as of December 31, 2023 has excluded the income associated to a one-time effect of the accounting effect of the leasing contract, so that the EBITDA better reflects cash.
+As of March 31, 2024, Transelec obtained an EBITDA1 of MCh\$114,057, a 25.2% higher than the one obtained in the same period of 2023 (MCh\$91,099), mainly due to abovementioned macroeconomic and regulatory effects, with an EBITDA Margin2 of 87.0%.
+For comparison purposes, the EBITDA as of March 31, 2023, has excluded the income associated to a one-time effect of the accounting effect of the leasing contract, so that the EBITDA better reflects cash.

-The loss in Non-Operating Income as of December 2023 was MCh\$88,423, representing a decrease of the loss of 46.2% compared to the same period of 2022 (MCh\$164,371).
-This result is mostly explained by a lower loss for indexed assets and liabilities.
+The loss in Non-Operating Income as of March 2024 was MCh\$24,059, representing a decrease of the loss of 2.6% compared to the same period of 2023 (MCh\$24,702).
+This result is mostly explained by a lower loss for indexed assets and liabilities partially offset by lower financial income.

-Net Income recorded by the Company as of December 31, 2023, was MCh\$179,486, and MCh\$ 109,095 in the same period of 2022.
+Net Income recorded by the Company as of March 31, 2024, was MCh\$54,670, and MCh\$ 54,119 in the same period of 2023.

-During 2023, the Company has incorporated the equivalent of US\$418 million of new facilities, which correspond to the commissioning of three upgrades and three expansions of the National System, two acquisitions, three upgrades and one expansion in the Zonal system and one dedicated project.
+During the first quarter of 2024, the Company has incorporated the equivalent of US\$2.4 million of new facilities, which correspond to one upgrade in the Zonal system.

-&lt;sup>1 EBITDA= Operating Revenues + Operating Costs + Administrative Expenses + Other Income (Losses) + Finance Leases Amortization - One-Time Events.
+1 EBITDA= Operating Revenues + Operating Costs + Administrative Expenses + Other Income (Losses) + Finance Leases Amortization-One-time events.
 Operating Costs and Administrative Expenses do not include Depreciation and Amortization.

-&lt;sup>2 EBITDA Margin= EBITDA/Revenues
+2 EBITDA Margin= EBITDA/Revenues